 Double up

-Q. We're on a budget and want to double up with our decorations – but are clueless how to do this.
-Can you help?
+Q | We're on a budget and want to double up with our decorations – but are clueless how to do this.
+Can you help? |

-A. Emma Pearson says: We always tell couples to double up when and where you can.
+A | Emma Pearson says: We always tell couples to double up when and where you can.
 You want your ceremony to look beautiful, but be mindful you're only in the that room for an hour, tops!
 One way to maximise your styling is to use your centrepieces down the aisle first, whether this is candlelight or florals – or both!
 If you have a backdrop for the all-important 'I dos', you can have this moved after the ceremony to another area, such as behind the top table or as a photo backdrop opportunity.
-Finally, any décor you have on your registrar table can be moved to form part, or all, of your décor for the top table during your wedding breakfast.
+Finally, any décor you have on your registrar table can be moved to form part, or all, of your décor for the top table during your wedding breakfast. |

 Emma Pearson, Ambience Venue Styling Teesside